Patients can request repeat prescriptions online via the link at the top of this page, by email to email@example.com, post or in person.

 If you get your prescriptions from our dispensary the team can arrange to have your regular medication ready each month so that you don't need to remember to request them.
 Please ask Anne, Val or Helen for details.

-PLEASE NOTE THAT FROM MAY 25th IDENTIFICATION WILL HAVE TO BE SHOWN TO COLLECT MEDICATION FROM THE DISPENSARY.
+PLEASE NOTE THAT IDENTIFICATION WILL HAVE TO BE SHOWN TO COLLECT MEDICATION, PRESCRIPTIONS OR SICK NOTES.

 Your medication review date is shown clearly on the right hand side of your prescription.
 Once it is passed only one more month of medication can be issued before you have to see a GP for a review.
-If your only medication is the contraceptive pill this review can be booked with sister Bev if more convenient.
+If your only medication is the contraceptive pill this review can be booked with Sister Bev or Sister Rachel if more convenient.

 Prescribing of Gluten Free Items